Agarciafernandez/MTT/readme.txt

 - Evaluation of multi-target trackers is based on the LP trajectory metric for sets of trajectories and its decomposition into localisation errors for properly detected targets, and costs for false, missed targets, and track switches.

 A. S. Rahmathullah, A. F. García-Fernández, and L. Svensson, “A metric on the space of ?nite sets of trajectories for evaluation of multi-target tracking algorithms,” 2016. http://arxiv.org/abs/1605.01177

+- Open access versions of the above papers can be found in https://www.liverpool.ac.uk/electrical-engineering-and-electronics/staff/angel-garcia-fernandez/publications/

 - A relevant online course on multiple target tracking is provided here: